SeanTan7150/xpx-testnet-chain-onboarding/storage-tool/README.md

 2. Click `Apply Changes` to upload files to replicators.

-3. Notification will be received if the modification is registered completed.
+3. Notification will be received if the modification is registered and completed.

 4. Your files will appear at the left half of the window, indicating that the `Replicated Drive` now contains them.